ebassi/halting_problem/content/gnome/codes-of-conduct.md

 GNOME, as a community, was if not the first, one of the first high profile free software foundations to define and implement a code of conduct.
-I'll actually come back to that later, but this is a point of pride for me.
+I'll actually come back to that later, but that was a point of pride for me.

 yet, I have to admit that my heart sank a bit for every email in the discussion on guadec-list, and especially from members of our own community.